ravalenziano/temporal_events_viewer/README.md

 # temporal_events_viewer
-View events on a weekly timeline
+Angular component to view events on a weekly timeline

 Adapted from https://codepen.io/ritz078/pen/LGRWjE/